-Here at Drafted, we are all about the jobs, which is why we are strong believers in the careers page.
+Here at Drafted, we are all about the jobs, which is why we are strong believers in great careers page content.
 A good cultural fit matters to candidates in today’s job search world.
-In a 2015 survey of HR managers, OfficeTeam found that two-thirds cited poor cultural fit as the main reason for people leaving their company.
-The best way to avoid having employee turnover to lack of culture fit is to display it on your website, specifically on your careers page.
+In 2019, Inc.com cited a study done by Peakon which uncovered 3 major reasons why people leave their jobs - poor workplace environment i.e. lacking culture fit made it to the top of that list.
+The best way to avoid having employee turnover due to lack of compatibility is to be up front about your company culture on your website, specifically on your careers page.
 A careers page is a candidate’s introduction to your company as a future workplace.
 It’s a great place to find out more about who you are, what you do, and if you’re worth their time.

 Tamr does a great job of showcasing who they are and what they’re about.
-Videos are an excellent way to quickly showcase your employer brand and display the culture.
+Candid shot of team events or working sessions are an excellent way to quickly showcase your employer brand and display the culture.
 Tamr does this well by including employee testimonials.
 They also mention that your position at Tamr is more than a job, it’s a career path.

-Hubspot is all about those visuals.
+Hubspot is all about the visuals.
 Their page is filled with interactive and visually appealing graphics.
 You also immediately get a feel for what their culture is like and who is on the team.
-I know I personally get job envy when I check out Hubspot’s career page.
+Better yet?
+They leverage employee reviews and let the numbers speak for themselves about workplace culture and what it's actually like to be a part of the Hubspot team.

 Deloitte does something none of these other companies do.
 They offer pre-interview advice, communities, and personal stories from just about every section within the company on their careers page.
 They highlight that their company won’t just be a stepping stone for you, they want you to find a career with them and they are going to help you get there.

-CarGurus nicely lays out why you want to work for them.
-They nicely explain that they have great benefits, a great office location, and the success of their company (always a good point to make).
-The page is easy to understand and while their team isn’t featured on this page, it’s very easy to find.
+CarGurus nicely lays out what they do and why you want to work for them.
+They clearly explain what they are looking for, office locations, and list all their open roles in an easy to read format.
+The page clean and while their team isn’t featured on this page, it’s very easy to find.